He haerenga roa tēnei, kaua he kōkiri

 EPIT is for people and organisations interested in transformative educational outcomes that contribute to a more socially just world.

-It is both a physical space and a digital platform where collaborations are formed and non-traditional partnerships developed to address educational inequities.
+We are both a physical space and a digitally connected community where collaborations are formed, and non-traditional partnerships developed to address educational inequities.

 Our Values